ParagShahade/Endocode-Challenge/README.md

 11)Build dockerfile
 12)Create workflow in github
-13)Login credentails for dockerhub and token to access or grant it 13)Push the docker image in Dockerhub repository
+13)Login credentails for dockerhub and token to access or grant it 14)Push the docker image in Dockerhub repository 15)Install kube8
+16)Install minikube
+17)start minikube and go to dashboard
+18)create deployement file (yaml file)
+19)verify and status of pods
+20)Install helm chart and create chart
+21)Verified status.